lamestation/lamestation.github.io/index.md

 <p>Forget that 8051 alarm clock; this is the real deal.
 An 8-core processor and 8-pin expansion port means the LameStation can do just about anything.</p>

 <p>Imagine making your own oscilloscope, chat client, synthesizer, RC controller, or TV game console.
-The LameStation can do it all, with cores left over to run your toaster or monitor your weather monitor.</p>
+The LameStation can do it all, with cores left over to run your toaster or monitor the weather.</p>

 <strong>Are you Lame?</strong>